Graph Cuts with Interacting Edge Costs - Examples, Approximations, and Algorithms

-More generally, a similar slicing mechanism applies for partitioning a graph for use on a parallel computer --- we may seek separators that requires little information to be transferred from one processor to another.
-A reasonable proxy for such ``compressibility'' might be the entropy of a set of random variables, a well-known submodular function.
-The resulting optimization problem of finding a minimum-entropy separator is again a cooperative cut that is different from any known special cases.
+More generally, a similar slicing mechanism applies for partitioning a graph for use on a parallel computer --- we may seek separators that require little information to be transferred from one processor to another.
+A reasonable proxy for such ``compressibility'' is the entropy of a set of random variables, a well-known submodular function.
+The resulting optimization problem of finding a minimum-entropy separator is a cooperative cut that is different from any known special cases.

 \paragraph{Robust optimization.} Assume we are given a graph where the weight of each edge $e \in \Es$ is noisy and distributed as $\mathcal{N}(\mu(e), \sigma^2(e))$ for nonnegative mean weights $\mu(e)$.
 The noise on different edges is independent, and the cost of a cut is the sum of edge weights of an unknown draw from that distribution.
 In such a case, we might want to not only minimize the expected cost, but also take the variance into consideration.
 This is the aim in mean-risk minimization (which is equivalent to a probability tail model or value-at-risk model), where we aim to minimize